The Coorong

 PROFILE FAQ

-The Coorong has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally
+The Coorong has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 14 projects that may impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects likely impacting the region.
 Key projects include Summerfield Battery, Gifford Hill, Murray Bridge Residential Growth Areas, and Murray Bridge Soldiers Memorial Hospital Emergency Department Redevelopment.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.